 - Investment advantage.
 You do not need to set up separate piglet pens.
 This is a one-time benefit.

-- More future-proof than free-range farrowing pen barn because of higher animal welfare due to keeping the litter together in the same pen.
+- More future-proof than free-range farrowing pen stable because of higher animal welfare due to keeping the litter together in the same pen.
 Also consider future measures regarding tail biting.
 This is a recurring benefit.

 What are the main disadvantages of the free-range farrowing pen rearing pen compared to the free-range farrowing pen: